dabble-be/kubernetes-intro/README.md

 Open another browser tab at: `https://lab.dabble.be/http/demo/`. (in case of dabble labs)

+> (Replace `demo` in the URL with your environments name; Run `echo "$STUDENT_ID"` to get your environment name on dabble-shell)
+> `echo "https://lab.dabble.be/http/$STUDENT_ID"` should do the trick.
 > If you are using the dabble lab, you can use the above URI else, you'll need to refer to the documentation of your platform.
 > Ingress resources are a standard though, so it shouldn't differ between platforms.
-Although it WONT use `lab.dabble.be`.

 Refresh a few times to see the value of `Hostname:` differ like when we used `curl` earlier to access our service directly.